Maria Callas: Vocal decline

-A change has also come over Voigt's voice lately, though it's hard to tell if it's from weight loss or normal aging—controversy still rages over whether Maria Callas's drastic diets contributed to her rapid vocal decline.
-Not that Voigt as yet exhibits any of Callas's technical problems: Her voice continues to be reliably supported and under control.
+A change has also come over Voigt's voice lately, though it's hard to tell if it's from weight loss or normal aging—controversy still rages over whether Maria Callas' drastic diets contributed to her rapid vocal decline.
+Not that Voigt as yet exhibits any of Callas' technical problems: Her voice continues to be reliably supported and under control.
 What is noticeable, however—earlier this season in Verdi's La Forza del Destino and now in Tosca—is a marked thinning of quality at the very center of the instrument, together with a slight acidity and tightening of the tone that has definitely taken the youthful bloom off, especially at the top.

-Voigt herself explained how her dramatic weight loss affected her breathing and breath support:
+Voigt explained how her dramatic weight loss affected her breathing and breath support:

 Much of what I did with my weight was very natural, vocally.
 Now I've got a different body—there's not as much of me around.
 My diaphragm function, the way my throat feels, is not compromised in any way.
 But I do have to think about it more now.
 I have to remind myself to keep my ribs open.
 I have to remind myself, if my breath starts to stack.
-When I took a breath before, the weight would kick in and give it that extra !
+When I took a breath before, the weight would kick in and give it that extra whhoomf!
 Now it doesn't do that.
 If I don't remember to get rid of the old air and re-engage the muscles, the breath starts stacking, and that's when you can't get your phrase, you crack high notes.